innoq/yarff/README_en.md

 ## The "dumb robot" exercise

 The mentor can explain that programming is basically telling the computer (or in our case the robot) exactly what it has to do, step by step.
-The mentor can introduce themselves as a "dumb robot" and stand next to a whiteboard (flip chart or similar) and hover a pen above the surface.

-The participants should now be asked to choose a shape or maybe ask them to write the "robot's" initials on the board.
-Also tell them that you, the "dumb robot", only understand the following commands:
+In our case, the robot only understands the following commands:

 - Set pen down
 - Lift pen up